ecelis/dante/README.md

-# dante
+# LexSys Docs

-LexSys docs are writen in markdown format in order to make editing easy in any plain text editor and the processing into DOCX, HTML and PDF output formats.
+Documentation is writen in markdown format in order to make editing easy in any plain text editor and also easy processing output into DOCX, HTML and PDF output formats.

 `textlive` and `pandoc` are required to process the markdown sources,